StrangeBeeCorp/docs/docs/flow/user-guides/glossary-flow.md

 ## *TheHive* integration

-An [integration node](#integration-node) that performs operations in TheHive through [TheHive API](https://docs.strangebee.com/thehive/api-docs/){target=_blank}, such as creating, updating, querying, or deleting cases, alerts, tasks, observables, comments, and task logs, or starting a Cortex job.
+An [integration node](#integration-node) that performs operations in TheHive through [TheHive API](https://docs.strangebee.com/thehive/api-docs/){target=_blank}, such as creating, updating, querying, or deleting cases, alerts, tasks, and observables, managing comments and task logs, or starting a Cortex job.

 ## Transformation node